 This recipe is loaded with spices and it makes me so happy.
 Making my own veggie burgers has been one of my recent favorite things to do.
 I love selecting and actually seeing all of the ingredients that go into the patties.

 You can also make a large batch and freeze them!
-Way healthier, more delicious, and less expensive than spending $8 on a pack of 4 sad veggie patties in the freezer section.
+Way less expensive than spending $8 on a pack of 4 sad veggie patties in the freezer section.

 Anyways, let’s get to it: